NimavatMansi-19/darshan-university-sem6/TA_ASP.NET/Dropdown.md

-# Implementing Department Drop-Down in ASP.NET Core MVC (Using Stored Procedure & Model)
+# Implementing Department Drop-Down in ASP.NET Core MVC

 **Prerequisite:** Ensure the Drop-Down Stored Procedure is created in your database.